Greetings mate and welcome aboard! Stuart Charles here, HomeStudioBasics.com helping YOU make sound decisions, so…

-I came to the conclusion that using the shapes in that manner was a little bit too literal for what I was going for.
-I even thought about a 3-d look, but of course that went against my K.I.S.S. philosophy as well, so I moved on.
+I concluded that using the shapes in that manner was a little bit too literal for what I was going for.
+I even thought about a 3-D look, but of course that went against my K.I.S.S. philosophy as well, so I moved on.

-You can see that it’s starting to come together a little bit, and I’ve really decided on simple shapes with some text.
+You can see that it’s starting to come together a little bit, and I eventually decided on simple shapes with some text.
 The idea of a circle as a record button is kind of cool, but I didn’t like how it turned out in Illustrator so I scrapped it.